djaus2/Soft-ata/README.md

   - OLED096 now partially works.
 Simple test _(Now in both apps)_.
     - V4.11 Softata checks if is can directly write Cursor and string  as one method ... or if it has to do as 2 methods.
 Uses ```grove_Display->CursorWriteStringAvailable()``` method to check..
-    - **Hint:** I'm using OLED display in [Grove Beginner Kit for Arduino](https://wiki.seeedstudio.com/Grove-Beginner-Kit-For-Arduino/) connected to Pico without removing it as it's I2C
+    - **Hint:** I'm using the OLED display in [Grove Beginner Kit for Arduino](https://wiki.seeedstudio.com/Grove-Beginner-Kit-For-Arduino/) connected to Pico without removing it as it's I2C
      _Just need to have kit powered and not using I2C._
   - Note also added Home method to Display API.